jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/ecm-brakes.rst

    We found that the power requirements are close to the maximum amount of power a 24V power supply initially installed can deliver.
-   There is some variability between different systems and brakes so you might need to upgrade the power supply to 36V in the controller enclosure.
+   There is some variability between different systems and brakes, so you might need to upgrade the power supply to 36V in the controller enclosure.
 To check if you have reached the maximum deliverable power, keep an eye on the current feedback.
 These values should be